top of page

 HOW ABOUT 14,000?

-When History Channel remade the iconic series ROOTS, the compelling story of an enslaved African family’s struggle to preserve their heritage, we had an idea to reconnect families — in real life.
+When History Channel remade the iconic series ROOTS, we had an idea to reconnect families — in real life.

-To prevent the names and histories of countless enslaved peoples from vanishing, we teamed up with the Freedman's Bureau Project and introduced Reading for ROOTS, a campaign aimed at transcribing thousands of aging Civil War-era documents through crowd-sourcing.
+To prevent the names and histories of countless enslaved peoples from vanishing, we teamed up with the Freedman's Bureau Project on Reading for ROOTS — a crowd-sourced campaign to transcribe thousands of Civil War-era documents.

-As participants unearthed names, dates, and other valuable information from these handwritten records, they were meticulously cataloged within a searchable digital database.
-Within three weeks, our campaign was pivotal in bringing over 14,000 names. back into the light.
-These names now offer a potential 22 million African Americans the opportunity to retrace their roots.
+As participants unearthed names, dates, and other valuable information from handwritten records, they were cataloged in a searchable digital database.
+Within three weeks, the campaign brought over 14,000 names back into the light — names that now offer 22 million African Americans the opportunity to retrace their roots.

 AWARDS